retr0nade/Desklog.io-Effortrak-Tracker/README.md

 EfforTrak is an employee productivity monitoring application developed to capture and securely upload screenshots, track idle/active time, and operate discreetly in the system tray.
+Additionally it upload the screenshots to the specified URL.

 ---